PowerOn Awards 17 LGBTQ+ Organizations with COVID Connectivity Relief

 Since 2015, PowerOn has worked to provide hardware and devices to LGBTQ+ nonprofit organizations across the United States.
 The tech each organization receives allows their clients to access important online services and resources like housing, employment, social services, and healthcare.

 Technology is especially important for homeless, housing insecure, and at-risk LGBTQ+ people, who often rely on mobile tech to stay connected to existing support networks.
 LGBTQ+ homeless youth in particular rely on mobile tech to get the support they need to survive.
 LGBTQ+ homeless youth experience early death at twice the rate of their non-LGBTQ+ homeless peers.
 Access to tech helps reduce that risk.

 The impact of COVID-19 has additionally increased the connectivity needs the LGBTQ+ community faces.
-With public spaces temporarily closed, LGBTQ+ organizations have had to shift their work online, often without the technological support they need reach their clients.
-Support like the PowerOn Mini Grant allows organizations to stay connected to the clients they serve and to keep clients connected to life-saving resources.
+With public spaces temporarily closed, LGBTQ+ organizations have had to shift their work online, often without the technological support they need to reach their clients.
+Support like the PowerOn Mini Grant allows organizations to stay connected to the people they serve and to keep those people connected to life-saving resources.

 In the past five years, PowerOn has grown from an LGBTQ+ youth-focused organization to a national organization that provides support to LGBTQ+ people across localities and demographics.
 As we continue to grow, our focus has stayed the same: helping LGBTQ+ people survive and thrive by connecting them to the tech they need.

 The following organizations were accepted into the mini grants program: